pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage_copy.hbs.md

-## tanzu insight triage copy
+# tanzu insight triage copy

-Copy an existing analysis to a new image, source or artifact group
+Use this command to copy an existing analysis to a new image, source or artifact group.

 ## <a id='synopsis'></a>Synopsis